About The Scarecrow Fest

 Sixty businesses joined in the fun and by October 2010, zany, quirky, sweet, traditional, Danish, spooky, crazy, and downright funny scarecrows were gracing window displays, sidewalks, and park benches as the Village of Solvang had a little celebration – much to the delight of the locals and tourists who were there for those fall months.

-By 2012, the Solvang Third Wednesday Scarecrow Fest had grown to such proportions that over 100 businesses participated, more than 1,200 ballots were turned in, and Solvang Third Wednesday had to expand their scarecrow categories and introduced a panel of judges, because there were just too many incredible scarecrows to go around!
+By 2012, Scarecrow Fest had grown to such proportions that over 100 businesses participated, more than 1,200 ballots were turned in, and Solvang Third Wednesday had to expand its scarecrow categories and introduced a panel of judges because there were just too many incredible scarecrows to go around!